-13. We cannot assure you that the proposed expansion of our existing manufacturing facilities at Unit II and Unit III situated at Dahej and Jhagadia respectively, and manufacturing of CCS at the Proposed Unit will become operational as scheduled, or at all, or operate as efficiently as planned.
+7. We cannot assure you that the proposed expansion of our manufacturing units situated at Dahej and Jhagadia will become operational as scheduled, or at all, or operate as efficiently as planned.
 If we are unable to commission our new facilities in a timely manner or without cost overruns, it may adversely affect our business, results of operations and financial condition.

-We intend to utilise the proceeds of this Issue amounting to ₹8,969.82 lacs to expand our existing manufacturing facilities at Unit II and Unit III situated at Jhagadia and Dahej respectively, and to manufacture CCS at the Proposed Unit as per the proposed schedule of implementation (for further details, please refer to "Objects of the Issue - Proposed Schedule of Implementation" on page 125).
+We intend to utilise the proceeds of this Issue to expand our existing manufacturing units situated at Dahej and Jhagadia at a total estimated cost of ₹ 4,735.24 lacs.
 Our expansion plan may be subject to delays and other risks, among other things, unforeseen engineering or technical problems, disputes with workers, force majeure events, unanticipated cost increases or changes in scope and delays in obtaining certain property rights and government approvals and consents.
 Additionally, we may face risks in commissioning the proposed facilities including but not limited to, delays in the construction or for other unknown reasons, our proposed facilities do not function as efficiently as intended, or utilisation of the proposed facilities is not optimal, we may not be able to take additional orders to produce anticipated or desired revenue as planned any of which could result in delays, cost overruns or the termination of the plan for expansion of our manufacturing units.

-In the event of any delay in the schedule of implementation or if we are unable to complete the proposed expansion as per the scheduled time, it could lead to revenue loss.
+In the event of any delay in the schedule of implementation or if we are unable to complete the project as per the scheduled time, it could lead to revenue loss.
 While we may seek to minimize the risks from any unanticipated events, it cannot be assured that all potential delays could be mitigated and that we will be able to prevent any cost over-runs and any loss of profits resulting from such delays, shortfalls and disruptions.
-As a result, our business, financial condition, results of operations and prospects could be materially and adversely affected.
-For further details, please refer to the chapter titled - "Objects of the Issue" on page 93 of this Red Herring Prospectus.
+As a result our business, financial condition, results of operations and prospects could be materially and adversely affected.
+For further details, please refer to the chapter titled - "Objects of the Issue" on page 97 of this Draft Red Herring Prospectus.

-14. Our business and prospects may be adversely affected if we are unable to maintain and grow the image of our brands.
+8. Our business and prospects may be adversely affected if we are unable to maintain and grow the image of our brands.
 Further, our Company vide a deed of assignment has assigned majority of our trademarks to Amit Raj Sinha Family Trust, one of our promoter group entities.
-In the event, any actions of our Company qualify as a breach of any of the clauses of this deed, it could have a material impact on our goodwill, business operations, financial condition and results of operations.
+In the event, any actions of our Company qualifies as a breach of any of the clauses of this deed, it could have a material impact on our goodwill, business operations, financial condition and results of operations.

-Our Company has created a brand presence with our brands such as "HiCel", "AceCel", "BARETab", "CosmoCel", etc. For further details of our brands and the trademarks of our Company, please refer to the chapters titled "Our Business - 'Intellectual Property Rights" and "Government and other Statutory Approvals - 'Intellectual Property Related Approvals" on pages 169 and 307 of this Red Herring Prospectus.
+Our Company has created a brand presence with our brands such as "HiCel", "AceCel", "BARETab", "CosmoCel", etc. For further details of our brands and the trademarks of our Company, please refer to the chapters titled "Our Business-'Intellectual Property Rights" and "Government and other Statutory Approvals- 'Intellectual Property Related Approvals'" on pages 176 and 315 of this Draft Red Herring Prospectus.